MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 - Missing a churner (**false negative**) leads to irreversible revenue loss, while contacting a non-churner incurs relatively low cost

 ### Objective

+Because the cost of missing a churner is significantly higher than the cost of contacting a non-churner, this is an inherently **cost-sensitive classification problem**.

-Build a **cost-sensitive, recall-optimised churn prediction model** that:
+The primary objective is therefore to build a **high-recall churn prediction model** that:
-- Proactively flags at-risk customers
+- Proactively flags at-risk customers before churn occurs
-- Explicitly minimises false negatives
+- **Minimises false negatives**, which represent irreversible revenue loss
+- Accepts a controlled increase in false positives as a deliberate trade-off
-- Aligns evaluation metrics with business costs
+- Aligns evaluation metrics with real business costs rather than raw accuracy
 - Produces insights actionable by retention and marketing teams

 ---